Carlo Ceriana-Mayneri

-Count Carlo Ceriana-Mayneri (Turin, 8 March 1886 – Rome, 16 April 1960) was an Italian general during World War II.
+Count Carlo Ceriana-Mayneri (8 March 1886 – 16 April 1960) was an Italian general during World War II.

 Biography

 After attending the Cavalry School of the Royal Italian Army, he graduated with the rank of second lieutenant on 7 April 1905 and was assigned to the 1st Regiment "Nizza Cavalleria", which during the First World War fought near Monfalcone and later in the battle of Vittorio Veneto.
 Before the war he married Marcella Grazioli Lante della Rovere, with whom he had four children, Giulianella (born in 1914), Vittoria (1915), Ludovico (1920) and Umberto (1931).
 In 1934, with the rank of colonel, Ceriana-Mayneri was given command of the 4th Regiment "Genova Cavalleria", which in 1935 took part in the Second Italo-Ethiopian War, participating in the conquest of Neghelli.
 In 1938, after promotion to brigadier general, Ceriana-Mayneri assumed the position of Commander of the Cavalry Application School.

 At the outbreak of the Second World War, after promotion to major general in 1940, he took command of the Raggruppamento Celere (Motorized Troops Group) of the First Army, a reserve unit composed of a cavalry regiment, one of tanks and one of bersaglieri, stationed in Fossano.
 The Raggruppamento Celere did not participate in the Battle of the Western Alps, and after the surrender of France it was moved to Italy’s eastern border.
 In February 1941 Ceriana-Mayneri was given command of the 2nd Cavalry Division "Emanuele Filiberto Testa di Ferro", which he led during the invasion of Yugoslavia two months later.
 On 25 July 1942 he was given command of the 133rd Armored Division "Littorio", participating in the North African campaign until the following 17 September.